2002 Austrian Grand Prix: Qualifying

 Rubens Barrichello took his second pole position of the 2002 season and the fifth of his career.

 Saturday's afternoon one-hour qualifying session saw each competitor limited to twelve laps, with the starting order decided by their fastest laps.
 The 107% rule was in effect during this session, requiring each driver set a time within 107 per cent of the quickest lap to qualify for the race.
 Conditions were clear with warm air and track temperatures.
-Barrichello took his second pole position of the season and the fifth of his career with a lap of 1 minute, 8.082 seconds.
-He was joined on the grid's front row by Ralf Schumacher, who took his best starting position of the year.
+Barrichello took his second pole position of the season and the fifth of his career with a lap of 1:08.082.
+He was joined on the grid's front row by Ralf Schumacher, who took his best starting position of the year and used the soft Michelin tyre compounds.
 Michael Schumacher was third; he said he lost speed due to a brake problem, and traffic slowed him.
 He switched to the spare Ferrari for his final timed lap in an unsuccessful attempt to claim pole position, and did not earn a front-row start for the first time since the 2001 Italian Grand Prix eight races earlier.
-A misfiring engine prompted Montoya in fourth to switch to the spare car setup for his teammate Ralf Schumacher; he made a minor tyre-pressure adjustment to record his fastest lap.
+A misfiring engine prompted Montoya in fourth to switch to the spare car setup for his teammate Ralf Schumacher; he made a minor tyre-pressure adjustment to record his fastest lap and hoped to use the harder Michelin compound better in the race.
 Heidfeld took fifth, claiming he could have improved had Button not slowed his final timed lap.
 A lack of speed restricted the McLaren duo of Räikkönen and Coulthard to sixth and eighth; they were separated by Massa who made two driver errors in an unbalanced car through high-speed turns.
-Panis was ninth-fastest as de la Rosa slowed his final timed lap.
+Panis was ninth-fastest as De la Rosa slowed his final timed lap.
 Toyota's Mika Salo in tenth had a minor understeer.